 Tank size

-You should keep tetras in a school of at least 7 species.
+Flame tetras thrive best when kept in schools of at least 7 individuals, as this mimics their natural behavior and helps reduce stress.
 For a small group of flame tetras, a minimum tank size of 10 gallons (38 liters) is generally recommended.
-However, keep in mind that a larger tank is always beneficial, as it provides more swimming space, stability, and room for additional tank mates.
+However, opting for a larger tank is always advantageous.
+A spacious aquarium not only provides ample swimming space but also promotes stability in water conditions, which is crucial for the health of the fish.

 Tank decor